Request Lists

 Tip

-• Drag and drop — Drag files from your desktop directly onto a request item.
+- Drag and drop — Drag files from your desktop directly onto the upload area.
 The upload begins immediately.

-• Click to browse — Click the upload area on any request to open a file browser and select one or more files.
+- Click to browse — Click the upload area to open a file browser and select one or more files.

-• Multiple files per request — Some requests require more than one document.
-Upload as many files as needed to a single request item.
+- Multiple files per request — Some requests require more than one document.
+Upload as many files as needed.

-• Version history — If you upload a newer version of a file, the previous version is preserved.
-You can view, download, or compare any past version at any time.
+- Version history — If you upload a newer version of a file, the previous version is preserved.
+You can view or download any past version at any time.

 Comments on Requests